This post was reviewed and updated on July 27, 2020

 If your business is well established, a bank loan or a loan from the credit union will potentially be a good option.
 Unlike online lenders, banks and credit unions may be less likely to allow you to complete the entire application process online.
 Even if one does, it may be wise to work with a loan officer in person anyway to give you a better chance to explain your business plan and address potential concerns.

 How do I apply for a business loan with bad credit?

 If your personal or business credit score is less than stellar, you may need to do some extra research to find lenders that are willing to work with bad credit borrowers.
 You may also be asked to provide collateral, a down payment (for equipment financing, for example), and a personal guarantee.

 The bottom line

 Learning how to apply for a small business loan can be stressful, but taking the time to understand the process can help match you with the right loan and lender and improve your chances of getting qualified.
-As you follow these steps, you’ll be in a better position to get the financing your business needs.
+As you follow these steps, you’ll be in a better position to get the financing option that best suits your business needs.